curtismchale/WPTT-ICS-Feeds/readme.md

 Tags: calendar, ICS
 Requires at least: 3.4
 Tested up to: 3.5
-Stable tag: 1.1
+Stable tag: 1.2

-~Current Version:1.1~
+~Current Version:1.2~

-Adds coupon support to Gravity Forms.

 ## Description

 Adds an ICS compatible feed of your published and future posts.

-WARNING: If you have thousands of posts this is probably pretty expensive.
-As the Lorax says:

-"You have been warned!" (insert crazy eyes and finger pointing)
+By default we get 1 month ahead and behind the current day.

 ## Installation